 The first King recorded as having visited Melton Mowbray was Richard I, the Lionheart, on the 5th of April 1194 on his way back from Nottingham where he had successfuly captured the Castle and so ended the rebellion of his brother John.
 Richard was accompanied to Melton by King William of Scotland pleading unsuccessfully for the restoration of the counties of Northumberland, Cumberland, Westmoreland and Lancashire to the Kingdom of Scotland.

 Richard I was followed by Kings John, Henry III, Edwards I, II and III, Henry IV and VI, Richard III and finally Henry VII in 1487.
 The 4 kings not recorded formally as having visited Melton Mowbray are Richard II, Henry V, Edward IV and finally Edward V who reigned for only 2 months being murdered aged 12 years old in the Tower of London.

 King Street Project

 To commemorate these Royal visits tourists would be encouraged to walk in the footsteps of our medieval kings via a series of brass plaques, shaped as footprints and placed amongst the cobblestones of King Street from the Market Place upwards in ascending order.
 The plaque would have the name of the king and the date of the visit.
-These could be accompanied by portraits of the kings and explanation on a nearby wall.
-The sign ‘King Street’ should be amended to say King Street – Former Great North Road 1194-1487.
+These could be accompanied by portraits of the kings and explanation in nearby shops.
+The sign ‘King Street’ could be amended to say King Street – Former Great North Road 1194-1487.